Skip to Content

 Because of this, you must wait for 6 to 8 weeks after the first bleaching process.
 During the wait, we recommend you boost hair hydration by applying natural oils, hair masks, and deep conditioning treatments.

-Please take note that it’s recommended that you visit a professional hairstylist for this kind of service to minimize damage.
+Please note that we recommend you visit a professional hairstylist for this kind of service to minimize damage.

 But if you plan on bleaching hair at home, here are the steps to take: